Childhood vaccinations falter ahead of crucial fall season

 This will be the first campaign in which coronavirus vaccines will not be required to be free of charge, which could further deter potential recipients.

-According to Sterling Ransone, a Virginia-based family physician and board chair of the American Academy of Family Physicians, the cost of immunization is “by far” the No. 1 reason why parents don’t get their children vaccinated.
+According to Sterling Ransone, a Virginia-based family physician and board chair of the American Academy of Family Physicians, immunization costs are “by far” the No. 1 reason parents don’t get their children vaccinated.

 “You hear a lot about the misinformation and the ‘anti-vax’ folks who are out there, but they are a small minority of our patients in general,” Ransone said.
 “A large majority of the reason that our patients don’t get vaccinated is because of financial constraints.”

-Vaccine fatigue is also to be expected following three years of a global pandemic, and it remains unclear how well-received a new updated shot will be.
+Vaccine fatigue is also to be expected following three years of a global pandemic, and it remains unclear how well-received a newly updated shot will be.

 Pfizer CEO Albert Bourla acknowledged this week there is a “higher level of uncertainty regarding the demand” for coronavirus vaccines this year.
 Bourla said he expected the new booster to be authorized by the Food and Drug Administration (FDA) this month.